jharwell/sierra/docs/src/tutorials/plugin/engine/index.rst

    .. tab:: ``arena_dims_from_criteria()``

-      This function is optional; only needed if the dimensions are not specified on the cmdline, which can be useful if the batch criteria involves changing them; e.g., evaluating behavior with different arena shapes.
-See :ref:`req/exp` for more details.
+      This function is optional; only needed if the dimensions are not specified on the cmdline for a scenario where you want to change the size of the arena from what it is in the template file, which can be useful if the batch criteria involves changing them; e.g., evaluating behavior with different arena shapes.
+See :ref:`req/exp/arena-size` for more details.

    .. code-block:: python